rwxrob/zet/20210913155012/README.md

 just fundamentally broken on several levels.
-Things that should have been coded are written in complicated, obfuscated configuration files with obscure logic that is every bit as real as what would be scripted, but has to be captured in YAML declarations.
+Things that should have been coded are written in complicated, obfuscated configuration files with obscure logic that is every bit as real as what would be scripted, but has to be captured in YAML declarations, except you cannot capture logic in YAML declarations, which is why ...

 **It's Kubernetes fault Helm sucks so much.** Kubernetes overengineered complexity and insistence that *everything* be "declarative" has forced